MahmoudYidi/bearnav2/README.md

 ## Overview

 **Navigros2** is the ROS2 version of the [Bearnav project](https://github.com/LCAS/bearnav2).
-It provides a framework for autonomous robot mapping and navigation.
-This project includes functionalities for recording, saving, and repeating robot maps, alongside optional graphical interfaces for control.
+It provides a framework for robotics teach and repeat.
+The ROS2 version includes a more friendly GUI and easy UI for mapping/recording.

 ## Installation